Updated June 2020

 Eclipsed by the global turmoil that holds much of the world’s attention, God is quietly reaping the greatest spiritual harvest in history—and preparing an even greater harvest.

 At the center of the current great global outpouring of God’s Spirit is an ever-increasing number of individuals and households listening to and following Jesus (John 10:27).
-As He calls them by name and leads them out of the sheep pen, they become fruitful disciples—fishers of mankind multiplying where laborers where previously lacking.
+As He calls us by name and leads us out of the sheep pen, we become fruitful disciples—fishers of mankind multiplying where laborers where previously lacking.

-Researchers now count more than 1,000 such movements, with multiplying gatherings of Jesus-followers totaling nearly 1% of the global population.
+Researchers now count more than 1,300 movements, in multiplying gatherings of Jesus-followers total roughly 1% of world population.

 Following are some of the significant developments contributing to this global revolution, with links to related resources.
 (Suggestions for improving or expanding this list are welcome in the comments below.)

-- Closure focus: Shortly after this prayer initiative, the 24:14 Coalition formed—dedicated to pursuing kingdom movements (aka Jesus movements) of rapidly multiplying small churches and disciples in every remaining unreached people and place by 2025 (read about the Coalition at 2414Now.net or see their five minute video at vimeo.com/314054717).
+- Closure focus: Shortly after this 2017 prayer initiative, the 24:14 Coalition formed—dedicated to pursuing kingdom/Jesus movements of rapidly multiplying small churches and disciples in every remaining unreached people and place by 2025 (5-min video).
 Several years earlier Steve Smith wrote the No Place Left saga about movements emerging among every people by 2025.
 The 24:14 Coalition is turning this fiction into reality.

 Request your FREE review copy of Hastening at npl2025.org/review-copy

-- New awareness: The circle of trust created by the 24:14 Coalition (2414Now.net) led many movement leaders to share for the first time what God was doing through their movement.
-This replaced the earlier April 2017 estimate (162 kingdom movements with 20 million new disciples) with a 2017 year-end confidence of nearly 650 movements, with 50 million new disciples.
-As of late 2019 more than 1,000 movements have been confirmed, with an estimated 73 million disciples (nearly 1% of world population) now in rapidly multiplying groups of Jesus-followers.
+- New awareness: The circle of trust created by the 24:14 Coalition gave many movement leaders a community in which to share what God was doing through their movement.
+This quickly revised the earlier April 2017 estimate (162 kingdom movements with 20 million new disciples) with a 2017 year-end confidence of nearly 650 movements, with 50 million new disciples.
+As of mid-2020, researchers confidently report more than 1,300 movements—an estimated 77 million disciples (nearly 1% of world population) in rapidly multiplying groups of Jesus-followers.
 (See MultMove.net/pub/Astonishing-Progress.pdf)

-- Rediscovery of Jesus’ Movement Strategy: The July/August 2018 Mission Frontiers exposes the pivotal relevance to movement practitioners of “The Parable of the Sower” (This is the title Jesus Himself gives the parable in Mt.
-13:18).
-We Evangelicals have often misunderstood and misapplied this parable to ask “What kind of soil or seed are we?”
-The parable actually reveals the strategy Jesus modeled, as a sower starting a gospel movement.
-A couple years earlier I helped publish Stubborn Perseverance, a manual using the discovery method to teach the discovery method—presented as a story with discussion questions.
+- Rediscovery of Jesus’ Movement Strategy: The July/August 2018 Mission Frontiers exposes the pivotal relevance to movement practitioners of “The Parable of the Sower”—the title Jesus Himself gives this parable in Mt.
+13:18.
+This parable is often applied merely to ask “What kind of soil or seed are we?”
+However the parable reveals the strategy Jesus modeled—as a sower starting a gospel movement.
+This fits well with the movement manual Stubborn Perseverance, which uses the discovery method to teach the discovery method—a story through which movement principles are discovered with the aid of discussion questions.

 Request your FREE review copy of Stubborn Perseverance at StubbornPerseverance.org/review-copy

-- Immigration, Refugee and disaster dynamics: God is using immigration, the global refugee crisis and other disasters to bring blessing to peoples that were previously isolated from the gospel: MultMove.net/pub/The-Refugee-Crisis.pdf (observations from my family’s 2017 participation in refugee ministry in Europe).
+- Immigration, Refugee and disaster dynamics: God is using immigration, the global refugee crisis and other disasters to bring blessing to peoples that were previously isolated from the gospel: MultMove.net/pub/The-Refugee-Crisis.pdf.

 - Fear exposed: Satan’s hold over many Frontier Peoples is partly through their fear that Christianity will tear apart their households and communities.
 Evangelism of individuals away from their households compounds this fear.
-Jesus movements correct this by drawing households together in discussion of and obedience to God’s Word, leading to the Lordship of Jesus under the authority of Scripture and the guidance of the Holy Spirit.
-I presented an adaptation of McGavran’s article explaining this dynamic at the September 2017 meeting of the International Society of Frontier Missiology.
-This was then printed in the Mar/Apr 2018 issue of Mission Frontiers.
-A further refinement is available at MultMove.net/pub/Movements-How-peoples-are-reached.pdf
+Jesus movements correct this by drawing households together in discussion of and obedience to God’s Word—leading to allegiance and obedience to the Lordship of Jesus under the authority of Scripture and the guidance of the Holy Spirit.
+Indigenous Movements: How Peoples are Reached developed this in the Mar/Apr 2018 issue of Mission Frontiers as an adaptation of Dr. McGavran’s classic A Church in Every People explained this dynamic.
+A later refinement of the Indigenous Movements article: MultMove.net/pub/Movements-How-peoples-are-reached.pdf

 - Disparity recognized: India has long received prayer and laborers proportionate to its classification as a country.
-In fact India has a larger population and more complexity than most continents.
-India is home to nearly half the population of all Unreached People Groups, with more complexity than all of Africa (MultMove.net/pub/2017-Ineq-in-Miss-Dist.pdf).
-And while most countries receive an average of one missionary for every 1,000 people in their unreached people groups, India receives only one missionary per 46,000.
+However India has a larger population and more complexity than most continents.
+India is home to more than half the population of all Frontier People Groups (FPGs), with more complexity than all of Africa (MultMove.net/pub/2017-Ineq-in-Miss-Dist.pdf).
+While most countries receive an average of one missionary for every 1,000 people in their unreached people groups, India receives only one missionary per 46,000.
 Awareness of this disparity of needs and resources is stimulating increased prayer and efforts toward starting movements on the Indian subcontinent (India, Pakistan and Bangladesh).

 - Distinction between Pioneer and Partnership Mission work.
-A long-standing concern of Ralph Winter’s was to clarify the core difference between:
+One of Ralph Winter’s long-standing concerns was to clarify the core difference between:

 • pioneer work (in peoples with a generational identity they consider incompatible with Christianity), and